 Q: Does goodwill take moving boxes?

 - A: Unfortunately, Goodwill does not operate in the UK.

 Enter your postcode to view our rates and availability in your area.

-You’re probably going to pay professional removals for transportation anyway, so why not just spare yourself the additional work and simply add the packing and box delivery services to your query as well Professionals know how to keep things intact and will also ensure your belongings ONLY if they were packed by their own technicians, so making use of that will spare a lot of headaches.
+You’re probably going to pay a professional removal company for transportation anyway, so why not spare yourself the additional work and add the packing and box delivery services to your query as well?